 The ECU therefore did not uphold any aspect of the complaint.

 The complainant escalated his complaint to the BBC Trust, saying that he understood Family Guy was an animated cartoon but nonetheless the three elements referred to in his complaint were offensive because of the fact that they were scripted and

-this episode in particular which had been provided by the ECU and the Head of Editorial Standards.
-The Committee agreed that, given the context of the programme and the likely expectations of regular viewers of Family Guy and BBC Three viewers in
+series and this episode in particular which had been provided by the ECU and the Head of Editorial Standards.
+The Committee agreed that, given the context of the programme and the likely expectations of regular viewers of Family Guy and BBC

 While the Committee was sorry that the complainant had been offended by the programme, it agreed that there was not a reasonable prospect of success for this complaint on appeal.